 Have you recently had a heart-related event?
 Have you been told that you are at risk of heart disease?
 Or do you want to reduce your risk of heart disease in the future?
 If so, then Cardiac rehabilitation might be for you!

 Cardiac rehabilitation is a combination exercise and education program for all people who have had a recent cardiac event or anyone who is at a heightened risk of heart disease.
-The 10-week program is run by an Exercise Physiologist, is tailored to your needs and will see you attend the clinic twice per week for a total of 20 sessions.
-Each session consists of 30 minutes of moderate intensity exercise that is a combination of both aerobic and resistance training
+The 10-week program is run by our Exercise Physiologist, is tailored to your needs and will see you attend the clinic twice per week for a total of 20 sessions.
+Each session consists of 30 minutes of moderate-intensity exercise that is a combination of both aerobic and resistance training

 What are the benefits of attending?